 - Global Financial and Capital Markets

 We anticipate providing the opportunity for advanced students to present their current research during structured poster sessions each day of the program.
-There will be lectures by University of Chicago faculty, including:
+There will be lectures by University of Chicago faculty as well as other MFR Program affiliated scholars, including:

 - Wenxin Du on “The Role of the US Dollar in Global Capital Markets”